sta/websocket-sharp/README.md

 ##### WebSocket.OnOpen Event #####

-A `WebSocket.OnOpen` event occurs when the WebSocket connection has been established.
+This event occurs when the WebSocket connection has been established.

 ```csharp
 ws.OnOpen += (sender, e) => {